zushicat/cologne-trees-REST-API/cologne-treemap-api/README.md

 #### tree.attr.age.overview
 - "params": {"sort_by": "age"} OR "params": {"sort_by": "number"}

-Returns age and number of planted trees (of age), sorted by age or by number
+Returns age of trees and according number of planted trees, sorted either by age or by number